Open Enrollment Tips for Employers

 Utilizing a project management tool like Trello can help your team during open enrollment by setting deadline reminders, assigning team members tasks and giving an easily accessible interface for your team to plan.
 Going forward, you will get a better sense of your organization’s planning needs and you may even be able to shorten your open enrollment process in the future.

 2. Share a FAQ Document

 A Benefit Administration System can automate the open enrollment process.
 The Difference Card now offers a Difference Benefit Admin System.
-Our Difference Benefit Admin System is a comprehensive suite of products including a new online enrollment services platform, HR Portal, COBRA Administration, and our interactive benefit decision tool: DANNY!
+Our Difference Benefit Admin System offers comprehensive support, from an HR portal to an online enrollment services platform, making it great for the open enrollment season.

 Included in the system, a benefit decision guide, DANNY, walks employees through their benefits options and finds the best option for their needs.
 Learn more about how the Difference Benefit Admin system can streamline your open enrollment process and why you should consider integrating it into your open enrollment strategy.

 You should consider going virtual.
 Virtual Open Enrollment Meetings allow everyone to attend- including spouses and partners.
 Everyone will be able to hear the information presented and they can be closed captioned, which is more inclusive for those with disabilities.
 At the conclusion of the meeting, make sure employees have an accessible web link they can review where all benefit information is stored.

 The Difference Card uses OneMob to create “Open Enrollment Microsites” for each client that stores the recording, along with slides, handouts, forms and other information that is easily accessible for each employee and their spouse or dependents.

 8. Be Sure to Highlight Major Benefits Changes

 When it comes to informing your employees of their benefits, it’s important to remember not to overload them with information.
 Your employees can only absorb so much information and overloading them can have adverse effects.